leomol/FPA/README.md

 Returns a list of event epochs scored with BORIS.

 ## Version History
+* 2021-11-17
+    - Patched `loadData.m` to remove columns with all NaN values and rows with any NaN values.
+	- Added column `normalizedArea` (redundantly) to exported AUC file.
 * 2021-11-01
 	- Process a project folder as an example.
 	- First release.